descendedlaw/descendedlaw/README.md

 * 🌍  I'm based in Perm, Russia
 * ✉️  You can contact me at [descendedlaw@gmail.com](mailto:descendedlaw@gmail.com)
-* 🧠  I'm learning Python, Data science, Machine learning
+* 🧠  I'm learning Python, Data science and Machine learning